Cray-HPE/docs-csm/operations/iuf/IUF.md

 - `ims receipes`
 - `hosted repos`

-Finally, the product entry is also deleted from the `cray-product-catalog` `configmap`.
+Finally, the product entry is also deleted from the cray-product-catalog ConfigMap.

 An example of launching the `prodmgr` for cleaning a `cos` version `1.25.31` is shown below: